Summer Rain (Belinda Carlisle song)

 "Summer Rain" is a song written by Robbie Seidman and Maria Vidal, produced by Rick Nowels for American singer Belinda Carlisle's third album, Runaway Horses (1989).
-The power ballad is about a man who goes away to war and leaves his wife, saying that nothing will change—they will be together forever and always.
-Although the conflict is unidentified, images in the video of a transport aircraft on an airfield and troops parachuting from transport aircraft suggest the man is an airborne soldier.
-The song is set in the present as his widow sings it, remembering the last time she saw him.
+The power ballad was released around the world throughout 1990; it served as the album's second single in the United States, the fourth single in Japan, the sixth single in the United Kingdom, and the third single elsewhere.

-"Summer Rain" was released around the world throughout 1990; it served as the album's second single in the United States, the fourth single in Japan, the sixth single in the United Kingdom, and the third single elsewhere.
-The song reached the top 30 in the United States and the United Kingdom.
+Commercially, "Summer Rain" reached the top 30 in the United States and the United Kingdom.
 In Australia, it entered the top 10, peaking at number six.
 It was later covered by artists including Slinkee Minx, whose 2004 cover version charted higher than the original in Australia, reaching number five.
 Carlisle stated in May 2013 that "Summer Rain" was her favorite song from her recording career.

 Release and commercial performance

 "Summer Rain" achieved moderate commercial success in North America, where it was released as the second single from Runaway Horses (1989).
 In January 1990, the song entered the Billboard Hot 100, the main US chart, at number 86.
 Within seven weeks of its release, it peaked at number 30 and stayed at that position for two weeks.
 The single spent 13 weeks on the Billboard Hot 100, six of which were in the top 50.
 The single was Carlisle's second to last song to chart on the Billboard Hot 100.
 It also peaked at number 29 on the US Billboard Adult Contemporary chart, where it spent eight weeks on the chart.

 In Australia, the song had the most commercial success, where it was released as the album's third single on March 19, 1990.
 In early April 1990, it debuted at number 42.
 Within two months of its release, it reached the top 10, where it stayed for five weeks.
 The song reached a peak at number six on May 20 and remained there for two more weeks, spending a total of 16 weeks in the top 50.
 It became the 40th highest-selling single in Australia for 1990.

 The song was released in the United Kingdom in December 1990 as the sixth and final release from Runaway Horses, peaking at number 23 at the end of January 1991 and spending 10 weeks in the chart.